Buy a Call Spread

 You would look to employ this strategy if you think the market has a chance of rising but at the same time have a target in mind for how far the stock will go.
 In the case that the call option you want to buy is expensive (e.g. because volatility is high, or it’s in the money (ITM) with a lot of intrinsic value already priced in) then selling a call option can lower your cost basis.

-Example of Buying a Call Spread
+Example of a Bull Call Spread

 If XYZ PLC stock rises and is trading above 460 on expiry of the option the maximum profit on this trade is realised.
 The long 420 calls and short 460 calls would be exercised, resulting in you buying the shares at 420 and simultaneously selling them at 460.
 In practice, you would normally sell your call spread for close to 40 being the difference between the two strike prices.